KYLE-TV

-KYLE-TV (channel 28) is a television station licensed to Bryan, Texas, United States, serving the Brazos Valley and Central Texas as an affiliate of MyNetworkTV.
-It is owned by Nexstar Media Group alongside Waco-licensed Fox affiliate KWKT-TV (channel 44).
-The two stations share studios on Woodway Drive in the Waco suburb of Woodway, Texas; KYLE-TV operates a secondary studio on Broadmoor Drive in Bryan and transmitter facilities near Farm to Market Road 2818 on the city's western outskirts.
+KYLE-TV (channel 28) is a television station licensed to Bryan, Texas, United States, serving the Brazos Valley and Central Texas.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+KYLE-TV is owned by Nexstar Media Group alongside Waco-licensed Fox affiliate KWKT-TV (channel 44); Nexstar's Tegna subsidiary owns Temple-licensed NBC affiliate KCEN-TV (channel 6).
+KYLE-TV and KWKT-TV share studios on Woodway Drive in the Waco suburb of Woodway, Texas; KYLE-TV operates a secondary studio on Broadmoor Drive in Bryan and transmitter facilities near Farm to Market Road 2818 on the city's western outskirts.

 History

 As a WB affiliate

 KYLE first signed on the air on October 31, 1994, under the ownership of the Silent Minority Group.
 Initially an independent station, it affiliated with The WB when the network launched in January 1995.
 Later that year, the station was put up for sale, as KYLE had lost money every month of its existence.